brianblakely/slapstick-english-translation/docs/technical-notes.md

 units to two.
 This provides an eight-pixel English dialogue font without requiring replacement artwork.

-`tools/reflow-dialog.mjs` wraps normal dialogue to 26 English columns and four rows while retaining control codes. `tools/validate-script.mjs` additionally checks custom box dimensions, dynamic inserts, supported characters, control structure, and full translation coverage.
+`tools/reflow-dialog.mjs` removes stale mid-sentence layout breaks when the next word fits, then wraps normal dialogue to 26 English columns and four rows while retaining deliberate sentence, speaker, and choice boundaries.
+`tools/validate-script.mjs` additionally checks custom box dimensions, dynamic inserts, supported characters, control structure, and full translation coverage.

+Map names at `0x06F910` through `0x06FD89` are nested inside the one-row location banner.
+The English banner uses a 14-tile box (28 English columns), leaving 27 columns after its fixed leading space so the complete translated names remain on that single row.

+The configuration screen uses hard-coded tile positions rather than measuring its labels.
+Message-speed choices occupy three-column slots beginning at columns 9, 15, and 21; sound choices occupy four-column slots beginning at columns 9 and 15.
+Button action labels have 14 columns before the fixed A/B/X/Y choices.
+The script validator enforces these constraints so text, selection palettes, and cursors remain aligned.

 ## Build verification